kevingoldsmith/etlutils/README.md

 This is a collection of utility functions for my etl projects.
 Sharing as they might be useful to others as well.

+## current version

+The current version is 0.1 as this is a very early release.
+Use at your own risk as things will change.

+## installing with pip

+    pip install etlutils

 ## building for development

     make init